Heilika of Lengenfeld

 Heilika of Pettendorf-Lengenfeld (also known as Eilika; c.
 1103 – 14 September 1170; buried in Ensdorf Abbey) was by marriage Countess Palatine of Bavaria.

 She was one of the two daughters of the edelfrei Lord Frederick III of Pettendorf-Lengenfeld-Hopfenohe, who died between 1112 and 1119 without a male heir.
 Her mother was a Heilika of Swabia the daughter of Duke Frederick I of Swabia and his wife, Agnes of Germany.
 As such, she was a granddaughter of Emperor Henry IV.

 She married Count Otto IV of Wittelsbach (d.
 1156), the Count Palatine of Bavaria.
 In 1124, he moved his residence from Scheyern Castle to Wittelsbach Castle in Aichach.
 He donated Scheyern Castle to the Benedictine Order, who turned it into a monastery.

-Otto and Heilike had eight children:
+Otto and Heilika had eight children: